tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

 Other activities assumed while sailing would include music, seeing new places, hiking, even snowboarding if we were to sail to high latitude destinations, learning boat systems, doing more handy work, knitting, photography, reading, and of course cooking.

 {% assign pwimg="high-latitude-sailing-morning-haze-credit-benedict-gross" %}
 {% assign pwcaption="Morning Haze is an aluminium-hulled Bestevaer 55ST built specifically for high latitudes cruising.
-Photo courtesy of Benedict Gross" %}
+Photo by Benedict Gross" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}